Introverts and Socialising – Insights & Themes (Enhanced Extracts)

 I have termed the principle behind this practice ‘embedded-archetype recycling’, where “archetype” refers to a type of character or theme that is ancient, or at least pre-modern (hence being adapted into modern form); where “embedded” refers to the concealment of the archetypes within the overt narrative; and where “recycling” refers to the institutional practice of reapplying these archetypes to the narratives of “new” movies (hence, archetypes pervade the medium irrespective of era divergences and genre differences between movies).

-Continue reading “There’s Something About Movies (2-Part Special Edition)”
+Continue reading “There’s Something About Movies (2-Part Special Edition): Embedded-Archetype Recycling in the Hollywoodverse”

 The Nature and Development of Understanding